 The yin yang symbol symbolises balance and harmony.
-It is circular and contains two interlocking spirals 1 black to represent yin and 1 white representing yang, inside each spiral is a small dot of the opposite colour revealing that in all Yang, there is Yin, and in all Yin, there is Yang.
+It is circular and contains two interlocking spirals.
+The black one represents yin and the white one represents yang, inside each spiral is a small dot of the opposite colour revealing that in all Yang, there is Yin, and in all Yin, there is Yang.

-Yin yoga encourages us to surrender and accept whereas many yang activities encourage action and strength.
+Yin Yoga encourages practitioners to surrender and accept whereas many yang activities encourage action and strength.
 Both are beneficial and very much required.

 Yin Yoga and the Nervous System

-Yin yoga activates the parasympathetic nervous system which is often referred to as “rest and digest”.
-The parasympathetic nervous system provides balance to the sympathetic nervous system which is also referred to as “fight or flight”, the sympathetic nervous system is a survival mode that kicks in when we sense stress.
-As many people today experience high levels of stress, the sympathetic nervous system is often in a state of alert, so during a yin yoga practice the sympathetic nervous system is able to relax, and the parasympathetic nervous system that encourages relaxation is activated.
+Yin Yoga activates the parasympathetic nervous system which is often referred to as “rest and digest”.
+The parasympathetic nervous system provides balance to the sympathetic nervous system which is also referred to as “fight or flight”, the sympathetic nervous system is a survival mode that kicks in when we sense stress or danger.
+Many people today experience high levels of stress, the sympathetic nervous system is often in a state of alert, during a yin yoga practice the sympathetic nervous system is able to relax, and the parasympathetic nervous system that encourages relaxation is activated.

 Stress is not negative, it is natural and required for survival, but too much stress is not healthy.